istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/upgrade-notes/index.md

 By using a startup probe, we can poll for the sidecar to start more aggressively, without polling as aggressively throughout the entire pod's lifecycle.
-On average, this improves pod startup time by roughly 1s.
+On average, this improves pod startup time by roughly one second.

 If the startup probe does not pass after 10 minutes, the pod will be terminated.
 Previously, the pod would never be terminated even if it was unable to start indefinitely.